-Maridhas claims to release proof against DMK's Martin son and Thirumurugan Gandhi links with hawala
+Maridhas ready to release proof against 'DMK's Martin son and Thirumurugan Gandhi links with hawala'

 In 2011, Martin produced a Rs 20 crore film based on a script written by DMK chief M Karunanidhi.

-In 2012, Martin was arrested by the Tamil Nadu police for his involvement in several cheating and land grab cases.
+In 2012, Martin was arrested by the Tamil Nadu police for his involvement in several cheating and land-grab cases.
 Later, he got bail after the Madras High Court quashed his detention under the Goondas Act.

-On , DMK's organizing secretary R.S.
+On, DMK's organizing secretary R.S.
 Bharathi lodged a complaint with the Chennai city police against YouTuber Maridhas, a BJP and RSS sympathizer who had alleged that the DMK has links with Pakistan.

 #IsupportMaridhas: Twitterati reacts on Maridhas's ideology